 - Have you taught your child the skills to handle this?
 If you’re sure he knows what to do, let him do it himself.

-It’s important for your child to learn coping and problem-solving skills.
+It’s important for your child to learn problem-solving and coping skills.
 The more you jump in, the less opportunity he has.
 The trick is to find a middle ground where he gets the guidance he needs from you while learning how to handle situations himself.

 Here are some examples of problem situations and ways you can help.